The Epic Story of the Dutch Tulip

 Yellow Crowns were cheap tulips, pleasant in and of themselves, but with no great appeal to anyone who wanted unusual tulips or valuable ones.
-In September 1636 a parcel of these went for 20 guilders and by the end of January 1637 they now sold for 1200 guilders.
-This twenty-fold appreciations was not the exception it was the norm.
+In September 1636, a parcel of these went for 20 guilders and by the end of January 1637, they now sold for 1200 guilders.
+This twenty-fold appreciation was not the exception it was the norm.

 Many bulbs sold for 3000 guilders or more, and here is what you could have bought for the same amount:

 These auctions were happening all over the country.
 A social mania had taken hold.
 Tales of vast profits brought more speculators.
 In early February 1637, the regular traders met in one of Haarlem’s taverns, and the first lot of tulips was offered at 1250 guilders.

 Unusually, nobody bid and so the price came down.
 1100 guilders, 1000, 900.
 Still, nobody bit and the atmosphere in the room changed irrevocably.
 The boozy good cheer was replaced with caution, awkwardness, fear.
 Not a single tulip was sold that night.